Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead - WHIZ News

 Verlander, so good in the regular season, fell to 0-5 in six World Series starts.
 He gave up seven hits and four runs, and was lifted after walking a batter following Suzuki’s home run.

 Verlander led the majors with 21 wins this season and struck out a career-high 300 to reach 3,000 in his career.
-He has a World Series ring, MVP and Cy Award trophies, and three no-hitters on his resume.
+He has a World Series ring, MVP and Cy Young Award trophies, and three no-hitters to his name.

-He struck out six to become the career leader in postseason Ks with 202 — another impressive statistic on a stellar resume that’s still missing that elusive World Series win.
+He fanned six to become the career leader in postseason strikeouts with 202 — another impressive statistic on a stellar resume that’s still missing that elusive World Series win.

+“Obviously it’s magnified in the World Series when you’re not clicking on all cylinders,” Verlander said.

+Their wins against Houston’s best pitchers turned the underdog Nationals into heavy favorites to take the title.

 But the Astros insist the tough start hasn’t dampened their confidence.